-Susie Tallman & Friends present traditional songs with a twist; music that connects generations – bridging the years between grandparent, parent and child with song.
+Susie Tallman & Friends present traditional (and original) songs with a twist: music that connects generations,bridging the years between grandparent, parent, and child with song.
 Our music & CDs can easily become the soundtrack to a young child's life.
 Rock Me Baby Records was founded in 1999 by Susie Tallman in order to unite her love for music with her love for the spirit of childhood.

 Rock Me Baby Records carves out a new path in the market of music for small children," says Susie.
-"The albums provide parents with a contemporary way to introduce the beauty and tradition of nursery rhymes and lullabies."
-All the CDs contain original and interesting arrangements of traditional songs.
-The lullabies are soothing and calming and the nursery rhymes are fun, exciting and unique, with multiple voices and instruments.
+"The albums provide parents with a contemporary way to introduce the beauty and tradition of children's songs, nursery rhymes and lullabies."
+All the CDs contain original and interesting arrangements of mostly traditional songs.
+The lullabies are soothing and calming and the children's songs are fun, exciting and unique, with multiple voices and instruments.